 I can’t say I get the point of these characters, especially with the tone so offbeat.
 With the exception of having Dr. Boss review your performance “in toto,” none of these video clips add anything practical.
 In the case of the random patients or “hospital chaos” clips as you move between rooms, they actively work to slow the pace down.
 Luckily, you can skip any video clip with the space bar.
 Using the “GO TO” room option on the menu bar also lets you skip any slow hallway transitions.
 Without these tools, these handful of repeated clips would get grating fast.
 With them, they’re reduced to ignored 1990’s flash.

 Finally, there’s even more multimedia if you want it.
 TV’s in the lobby and doctors’ lounge play public service announcements from the U.S. Ad Council.
 The lab has a cabinet full of antique medical tools you can investigate.
 A skeleton in the imaging room speaks the name of any bone you click.
+An arcade setup in the lounge lets you play a leukocyte eating germs in a Pac-Man clone.
 And similar to SWAT’s encyclopedia, Terabyte has reams of medical history, glossary of terms, and the like, if you want to spend time clicking through and reading.
 It was an inexpensive way to boost value of the CD-ROM in the 90’s (pity the person who had to type it all in!), but today it’s arguably useless.
 Still, it’s a reinforcement of this game as a fairly legitimate learning tool.

 If you have some curiosity or interest in real medicine, this is going to be a much better interactive look than something you’ll find on an app store.
 As someone who was never going to be memorizing this stuff, the CME made every case playable, but quickly routine.
 I literally wrote down what to do, and then did it.
 For someone a little more invested, you could optionally limit how much you read in the library, or simply rely on the multiple-choice parts of the S.O.A.P. to suss out what to do next, and theoretically have an authentic challenge.
 In that, it’s a wonderful tool that will let you naturally choose your own level of involvement.
 But, again, if you’re not at least somewhat committed, this will get boring quickly.
 And as a game, the “fun” to be had here is arguable.